projf/fpgatools/img2fmem/README.md

 * Output is three files (in same directory as source image):
   * 1, 4, 6, or 8-bit image in hex text format
   * 12, 15, or 24-bit palette in hex text format
-  * PNG preview to give a reasonable idea of what the converted image looks like (doesn't account for palette bits)
+  * PNG preview to give a reasonable idea of what the converted image looks like

 ## Examples

 For an image called `acme.png` that you want converted to 4-bit colour with 12-bit palette for use with Verilog `$readmemh()`:

-    ./img2fmem.py acme.png 4 mem 12
+    img2fmem.py acme.png 4 mem 12 0

 For an image called `acme.tiff` that you want converted to 8-bit colour with 24-bit palette for use with Xilinx core generator:

-    ./img2fmem.py acme.tiff 6 coe 24
+    img2fmem.py acme.tiff 6 coe 24 0

 ## Packed Format

 In the packed format, multiple pixels are combined into one 32-bit value.
 Packing is little endian, as most contemporary CPUs (Arm, x86, RISC-V) are little endian.
 This format suits 32-bit vram.

 For example, if the first eight pixels of a 16-colour (4-bit) image are: `7,6,6,6,6,7,7,9` then the packed 32-bit value is `97766667`.

+For an image called `crocus.png` that you want converted to monochrome with 12-bit palette and packed into 32 bits for use with Verilog `$readmemh()`:

+    img2fmem.py crocus.png 1 mem 15 32

 ## Supported Image Formats